luvomgulwa/gk_web_automation/README.md

 ## Last words

-Even though much effort has been put into completing, adding more and documenting as much this project, I do acknowledge that I might have missed a lot of key points and requirements.
+Even though much effort has been put into completing, adding more and documenting as much in this project, I do acknowledge that I might have missed a lot of key points and requirements.
 I'd be glad to answer questions, concerns or provide clarity on this assessment to the best of my ability.